Events & Webinars | Webinars

 How do I set priorities as the new CEO of a family foundation?

-Editor’s note: This article is excerpted from the new NCFP CEO Guide, Performance Review: The Complete Guide to Evaluating the Family Foundation CEO, volume 3 of our Family Foundation CEO Leadership Series.
+Editor’s note: This article is excerpted from the NCFP CEO Guide, Performance Review: The Complete Guide to Evaluating the Family Foundation CEO.
 Setting priorities can be challenging for a new CEO, what with the myriad responsibilities of the job.
-When Kathleen Odne, the executive director of the Dean & Margaret Read More
+When Kathleen Odne, the executive director of the Dean & Margaret Lesher Foundation, became the foundation’s first staff person, she came Read More

 Blog | Featured Article